How do we best reach boaters to encourage safer vessel operation around marine mammals?

 We are also sharing our results to help shape future policy.
 We have shared with regulators and enforcement that the survey shows boaters find the laws around marine mammals in BC are confusing, as well as difficult to remember and apply in real-world scenarios given the need to contextually assess situations.
 MERS is advocating for the rules to be simplified and consolidated to distances that support reduced disturbance for marine mammals but also support adherence by boaters to improve compliance and safety.

-You can read the full Survey Summary Report here.
+You can read the full Survey Summary Report below.